chrisduvivier/cub3D/README.md

 - Ray: posX, posY, dirX, dirY seems to be off. spawn place is swaped between X axis and Y axis.
 DONE
 - Player position stored correctly, but in cub the posX and posY are inversed.
 (DONE: reversed argument x and y in set_player_position)
 - SHOW SPRITE ON MAP (after parsing from cub file, can'y makke tem appear.)
 (DONE: also had to reverse x and y in ft_cub_map)
+- Sprite Sorting: Zbuffer checks if the osition of the sprite is further away from the closest wall on the Zbuffer[x_axis].